mohit2708/PHP/InterviewQuestions.md

 __Ans.__
 * Constructors are special function/method which is automatically called when an object is created.
 * the construct function starts with two underscores (__)!
+* PHP Constructor, If a class name and function name will be similar in that case function is known as constructor.

 #### Types of  Constructor?